Meeting Time: February 14, 2019 at 11:30am PST

 • Default_avatar

-Rachel Gottfried over 5 years ago
+Rachel Gottfried almost 6 years ago

 If no decision will be made anytime soon by Council then a moratorium on rent increases is needed because we are seeing rent increases of 100% or more.
 We need to provide some housing stability to tenants living in Owner occupied Duplexes and triplexes.
 As a resident in an Oakland duplex, that's soon to be owner occupied, I ask you to please support a moratorium.